ianstormtaylor/slate/packages/slate-react/src/plugins/android/composition-manager.md

 ## How It Works

 We try to avoid an Editor `render` in the middle of a composition.
-At the same time we want to make sure all mutations are eventuallyreflected in the Editor `value`.
+At the same time we want to make sure all mutations are eventually reflected in the Editor `value`.

 ### Actions